Chia-Network/chips/README.md

 The [CHIPs backlog project](https://github.com/Chia-Network/chips/projects/1) provides the list of on-going proposals and their status.

+## Meetings
+**Purpose:**

+The CHIPS Community meetings provide a forum for the community to gather and discuss CHIPS proposals and support each other in building a secure, sustainable, and compliant blockchain technology.

+**Agenda:**

+The agenda of each meeting should focus on the CHIPS proposals, and it should include two main topics:
+Author to present the CHIP
+Feedback and discussion

+**Logistics**
+- The meeting information will be tracked with GitHub issues and project.
+- The agenda should be published two weeks before the actual meeting to give the community ample time to suggest agenda items or post questions about the CHIP.
+- The CHIPS presenter is responsible for taking the notes and feedback from the call as the call is mainly to create a space for the others to get initial feedback from the community.
+And send PR named chips-<CHIPS NUMBER>-meeting.md to /note.

 ## CHIP list
 The rest of this document is a summary of all notable CHIPs, organized by status.